linto-ai/linto-punctuation/README.md

 ### Micro-service
->LinTO-platform-punctuation can be deployed as a microservice.
+>LinTO-Punctuation can be deployed as a microservice.
 Used this way, the container spawn celery workers waiting for punctuation tasks on a dedicated task queue.
->LinTO-platform-punctuation in task mode requires a configured REDIS broker.
+>LinTO-Punctuation in task mode requires a configured REDIS broker.

 You need a message broker up and running at MY_SERVICE_BROKER.
 Instance are typically deployed as services in a docker swarm using the docker compose command: